db-inf/batrash/README.md

 3. A **personal mount point trash can**, a directory `.Trash-$userid` in the top directory of the mount point whereunder the path to the trashed item resides, where `$userid` is the user id number.
 If a file with the name of this trash can exists, it must be directory and it must be traversable (executable) and writable by the user, or trashing will fail.

 ## trashing
 If no appropriate trash can is found for every arguments to batrash, or if any of these arguments can not be removed from it's parent directory because that is not writable, then no action is taken for all the other arguments either.

-If any change in this condition has taken place while effectively trashing arguments to batrash, trashing is performed for all arguments that are not affected by it.
+If any change in this condition has taken place in the time between checking it, and effectively trashing arguments to batrash, trashing is performed for all arguments that are not affected by it.

 Trashing is done by a `mv` command to the trash can, or to the `./$userid` compartment of a [_mount point trash can_](#trash-cans).
 If the trash can is located in the same file system as the file, which is so intended with the [_trash cans_](#trash-cans) as described above, this should not involve writing a copy of the item to trash, only relocating it's directory entry from it's current parent to the trash can's `files` directory and writing an index into it's `info` directory.
 However we do not impose more restrictions on the nature of trash can directories, than those imposed by the _-Standard-_; in particular, if e.g. a `files` directory in a trash can is a symbolic link to some place on another file system, moving a trashed file to it WILL involve writing a full copy of the trashed file.